top of page

 Our comprehensive initial consultation includes:

-🔹 Gait analysis & full musculoskeletal assessment
+• Gait analysis and a full musculoskeletal assessment

-A Science-Based Approach
+A Science-Based, Force-Free Approach

 bottom of page